HYBRID ELEPHANTS, RHINOS & TAPIRS

 A Chinese safari park has a sub-specific hybrid of Malay elephant x Indian elephant.
 It was born in Xiangjiang Safari Park, Guangzhou in April 2005.
 The mother was a Malaysian elephant.
 The gender of the calf was unknown as the mother was nervous and elephant calves are fragile and prone to infection in captivity, but it was suspected to be female.
 The mother had a long trunk and short tail, typical of the Malaysian elephant, while the father had a shorter trunk and longer tail.

 In 2004 there was confirmation of a hybrid between a black rhino and white rhino.
+White Rhino (Ceratotherium simum) x Black Rhino (Diceros bicornis) do not hybridise in the wild, but a female hybrid was produced in captivity at South Africa’s National Zoological Gardens Game Breeding Centre.
+The sire was a black rhino and the dam was a white rhino.
+It had ears shaped like those of the Black Rhino and a wide upper lip likethe White Rhino.
+The upper lip protruded slightly, but less than prehensile upper lip of the Black Rhino.
+Because it was a hybrid, it was destroyed before reaching maturity and its fertility is unknown.
+This sort of hybrid has no value for conservation and conservation zoos have no space for them.
 It is possible that these species are kept separate by geographical boundaries rather than genetic differences.
 Reference: Robinson, Terry J; Trifonov V; Espie I; Harley EH "Interspecific hybridization in rhinoceroses: Confirmation of a Black × White rhinoceros hybrid by karyotype, fluorescence in situ hybridization (FISH) and microsatellite analysis".
 Conservation Genetics 6 (1): 141-145.
 DOI:10.1007/s10592-004-7750-9.

 A subspecific hybrid white rhino (Ceratotherium s. simum x C s cottoni) was bred at the Dvurkralv Zoo (Zoological Garden Dvur Kralove nad Labem) in the Czech Republic in 1977.

-Hybrid tapirs from Baird's Tapir (T bairdii) and the Lowland Tapir (T terrestris) were bred at the San Francisco Zoo around 1968 and produced a 2nd generation around 1970.
+Hybrid tapirs from Baird's Tapir (T bairdii) and the Lowland Tapir (T terrestris) were bred at the San Francisco Zoo around 1968 and a female hybrid was back-crossed to a Baird's Tapir resulting in a 2nd generation hybrid around 1970.

 Textual content is licensed under the GFDL.